yisheng/indy-sdk/samples/nodejs/README.md

     * On Linux, export the `LD_LIBRARY_PATH` environment variable to point to the `libindy.so` parent directory, or copy libindy.so to `/usr/lib/libindy.so`.
     * On Mac OS, you must have `libindy.dylib` at `/usr/local/lib/libindy.dylib` before running npm install.
 * Inside `samples/nodejs/`
+    * You must have docker installed: https://www.docker.com/products/docker-desktop
-    * Make sure you have a running ledger with `npm run ledger`.
-You must have docker installed.
+    * Make sure you have a running ledger with `npm run ledger`
-    * Then run `npm install` to install dependencies.
+    * Then run `npm install` to install dependencies
     * `npm run gettingStarted`: Run the getting started sample
     * `npm run humsen`: Run the Humsen sample